 4. Planning the Dive?
 What Planning?

-We should start with this by making something clear – most of your recreational dives probably don’t require too thorough a briefing.
+I should start with this by making something clear – most of your recreational dives probably don’t require too thorough a briefing.
 However, as qualified divers, we are responsible for our own dive planning.

 This means, at a minimum, agreeing with our buddies on a maximum depth, the time or return pressure, the approximation of where we will be underwater and agreeing on what we are going to do during the dive.
 If one buddy wants to take pictures and the other wants to enter a wreck, we need to agree on what will take priority beforehand.
 A little pre-dive communication can go a long way.